ashn-dot-dev/sunder/README.md

 ## Using Sunder as a Scripting Language
-Sunder can be used for scripting by adding `#!/usr/local/env sunder-run` (or equivalent) as the first line of a Sunder source file and executing that source file directly from the command line.
+Sunder can be used for scripting by adding `#!/usr/local/env sunder-run` (or equivalent) as the first line of a Sunder source file.

 ```sunder
 #!/usr/bin/env sunder-run